What to look for when choosing your best wetsuits

-It is a pretty standard rule, if you buy the right size, a wetsuit should be comfortable.
+It is a pretty standard rule in buying the best wetsuits, if you buy the right size, a wetsuit should be comfortable.
 But if comfort is top on your list of priorities.
-Look for a wetsuit.
+Looking for the best wetsuit.
 With super flexible panels of neoprene around the hips, knees, elbows, and crutch.
 Many manufacturers combine thicker neoprene on the torso.
 With thinner neoprene in key areas to make the suit more comfortable.

-Okay so let’s look at six wetsuits we have reviewed for you!
+Okay so let’s look at six of the best wetsuits we have reviewed for you!

 igorⅠSpirit Full Wetsuit For Kids.
 The Vigor Spirit Wetsuits are specially designed for kids.
 If your kids are lucky enough to have a wetsuit, your kids can swim, surf or scuba diving at any time.
 The 3mm neoprene wetsuits are worn suitable for 50℉- 67℉.

 Retains heat well

 Not accurate size description

 Flushing through neck & sleeves

 Second on our list is the Epic from O’neills wetsuit, which is made from Neoprene Rubber Imported.
 It has a back zip System which provides easy entry & exit with A watertight seal.
 The ultra Stretch Neoprene is incredibly soft, the premium material has the best feel, flexibility, & elevates performance.